-Each of 15 marks
+Each of 15 marks on their group, 30 marks

-Viva your 10 marks
+Viva voce · · 10 marks

-Record 10 marks 10 marks
+Record The same of the sa 10 marks

-Total 50 marks 50 between
+Total.
+50 marks

-CC-1 (I) - PAPER I : ELECTRICITY AND MAGNETISM
+CC - 1 (I) - PAPER I : ELECTRICITY AND MAGNETISM Duration- 3 hours Max.
+Marks: 40

-Duration-3 hours Max, Marks: 46

-Note: The plaper is divided in five independent units.
+Note: The paper is divided in five independent units.
 Two questions will be set from each unit.
-The candidates are required to alternate one diestion from each unit.
+The candidates are required to attempt one question from each unit.
 MKSA system of units is to be used.
-The question paper shall have at least 30 percent weightage of problems and successed.
+The question paper shall have at least 30 percent weightage of problems and numericals.

-Unit - I Contomo's true, extentiations of E for simple distributions of charges at rest, dipole and quadrupole fields.
-Work done on a charge in an electrostatic field, conservative nature, of the electrostatic fields.
-Electric potential, felation between electric field and electric potential, torque on a tripole mas unafform electron field unit its energy, flux of the electric field.
-Gauss's law and its application for finding E for symmetric a charge distributions.
-Gaussian pillbox.
-Fields at the purface of conductor, Screening of E field by a conductor, capacitors, electrostatic field energy, force per unit area of the surface of conductor in an electric field, conducting sphere in a uniform electric field, point charge in front of a grounded infinite conductor.
+Coulomb's law, calculations of E for simple distributions of charges at rest, dipole and quadrupole fields, Work done on a charge in an electrostatic field, conservative nature of the electrostatic field, Eiectric potential, relation between electric field and electric potential, torque on a dipole in a uniform electric field and its energy, flux of the electric field, Gauss's law and its application for finding E for symmetric charge distributions, Gaussian pillbox, Fields at the surface of conductor, Screening of E field by a conductor, capacitors, electrostatic field energy, force per unit area of the surface of conductor in an electric field, conducting sphere in a uniform electric field, point charge in front of a grounded infinite conductor.